Monday February 16: Rural Schools

 The last church of the day was again the most impressive of the day.
 It was a fairly long distance from Gusau, again north but on a different road.

-The plan for the remainder of this week to visit different churches and schools.
+The plan for the remainder of this week is to visit different churches and the schools attached to them.

-We finally had a chance to see the empty plot of land where the future Grace International School will be built.
+We finally had a chance to see the empty plot of land where the future Graceland International School will be built.
 The property is right in the middle of a rapidly developing middle class and professional community, that currently has no other school planned.
-You can see the school site here.
-In at least one of the photos, you can see that the houses being built are very large